-The freezing process does not actually destroy the microorganisms which may be present on fruits and vegetables.
-While blanching destroys some microorganisms and there is a gradual decline in the number of these microorganisms during freezer storage, sufficient populations are still present to multiply in numbers and cause spoilage of the product when it thaws.
-For this reason it is necessary to carefully inspect any frozen products which have accidentally thawed by the freezer going off or the freezer door being left open.
+The freezing process doesn't actually destroy the microorganisms which may be present on fruits and vegetables.
+While blanching destroys some microorganisms and there is a gradual decline in the number of these microorganisms during freezer storage, sufficient populations are still present to multiply and cause spoilage of the product when it thaws.
+For this reason it's necessary to carefully inspect any frozen products which have accidentally thawed by the freezer going off or the freezer door being left open.

 Freezing, when properly done, is the method of food preservation which may potentially preserve the greatest quantity of nutrients.
-To maintain top nutritional quality in frozen fruits and vegetables, it is essential to follow directions contained in this bulletin for pretreatment of the vegetables, to store the frozen product at 0° F and to use it within suggested storage times.
+To maintain top nutritional quality in frozen fruits and vegetables, it's essential to follow directions contained in this bulletin for pretreatment of the vegetables, to store the frozen product at zero F and to use it within suggested storage times.